regenerativeag/regenerativeag.github.io/docs/events/discussion-circle.md

 The discussion circle lasts 3-5 days.

-Every member who signs up for the event is expected to come online for **15 minutes per day** to participate.
+Every member who signs up for the event is expected to come online for **15 minutes (or so) per day** to participate.

 Every day, a new prompt will be shared in the event room.
 All event attendees will share something in response to the prompt **and** connect with at least one other person about what they shared.